JFrog CLI Control Manager

 Core Commands

-These commands handle installation, removal, switching, and aliasing of JFrog CLI versions.
+The following table lists commands that handle installation, removal, switching, aliasing, and version policy for JFrog CLI versions.

 installjfcm install <version>